stevevillardi/Logic.Monitor/README.md

 #Monthly 30-minute SDT window on the 1st Monday of every month
 New-LMDeviceSDT -DeviceId 2798 -StartHour 12 -StartMinute 0  -EndHour 12 -EndMinute 30  -WeekDay Monday -WeekOfMonth First -Comment "Patch Window"

+#Example usage Set-LMSDT
+#Update SDT to the 5th day of the month
+Set-LMSDT -id HG_77 -DayOfMonth 5 -Comment "New Patch Window (5th of each month)"

+#Example usage Remove-LMSDT
+#Update SDT to the 5th day of the month
+Remove-LMSDT -id HG_77
 ```

 ###### Updated Commands: